Lincoln Abes: History

 The Illinois–Missouri League did not return to play.
 Lincoln has not hosted another minor league team.

 The ballpark

 The name of the home minor league ballpark for the Lincoln Abes is not directly referenced.

 A 1909 Lincoln insurance map also shows a "public park" bordered by Kickapoo, Clinton, S. McLean and Decatur Streets.
 Today, the location is still in use as a public park called Scully Park.
 The park is located at 303 South Kickapoo Street in Lincoln.
 Scully Park was an original park when the city was plotted in 1853.
 Latham Park was the other original city park, still in use and located at 799 Pekin Street.
-A streetcar line in the era was described as running from the Latham Hotel, past the "baseball park" and out to the Union Cemetary.
+A streetcar line in the era was described as running from the Latham Hotel, past the "baseball park" and out to the Union Cemetery.
 Such a route would have passed both Scully and Latham Parks.